LL4AND/actions/README.md

 ## Acknowledgements

-This work leverages the power of the open source community.
+This work leverages the power of the open-source community.

 For data synthesis, we utilized [GraphRAG](https://github.com/microsoft/graphrag) from Microsoft.